The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Approach

-To investigate potential memorization in large language models, we isolate a focused subtask: identifying buggy file paths from natural language issue descriptions.
-In our formulation, models are presented with issue reports from various software engineering benchmarks and asked to predict the file path that would require modification to resolve the described issue.
-Importantly, models do not receive access to repository structure, code, or metadata, only the issue text and repository name are provided.
+In this task, models are presented with issue reports and asked to predict the file path that would require modification to resolve the described issue.
+Importantly, models do not receive access to repo structure, code, or metadata; only the issue text and repo name are provided.
 The model’s prediction is considered correct if it exactly matches one of the file paths in the ground truth (GT) patch.
-By narrowing down the scope to file identification and remove the repository context provided to the LLMs, we aim to expose memorization artifacts apart from their problem solving abilities.
+By narrowing down the scope to file identification and removing the repo context provided to the LLMs, we aim to expose memorization artifacts apart from their problem-solving abilities.
 In addition, we recognize that issue descriptions themselves may contain file paths.
-To control for this, we also report a filtered accuracy metric on instances where such explicit path mentions are not observed, details can be found in Section~\ref{sec:metrics}.
+To resolve this, we also report a filtered accuracy metric on instances where such explicit path mentions are not observed; details available in Section~\ref{sec:metrics}.

 Figure~\ref{fig:prompt_template} illustrates the prompt template used for this task.
-Each prompt includes: \textbf{(1) the name of the repository} and \textbf{(2) the issue description}.
+Each prompt includes: \textbf{(1) the name of the repo} and \textbf{(2) the issue description}.
 The model is instructed to predict a single file path that would need to be modified to resolve the issue.
 Additionally, the model is asked to provide its reasoning, which enables us to analyze its underlying thought process.
-We show the prompt template in Figure~\ref{fig:prompt_template} (an example of SWE-Bench instance is shown in Figure~\ref{fig:scikit-example}).
-We also show an example demonstrating the evaluation process in Figure~\ref{fig:eval_example}.
-Here, there is only one GT path and the predicted path overlaps with the GT paths, and thus is considered correct.
+We show the prompt template in Figure~\ref{fig:prompt_template}.